mitmath/18303/README.md

 # 18.303: Linear Partial Differential Equations: Analysis and Numerics

-Fall 2012, Prof. [Steven G. Johnson](http://math.mit.edu/~stevenj/), Dept. of Mathematics.
+Fall 2013, Prof. [Steven G. Johnson](http://math.mit.edu/~stevenj/), Dept. of Mathematics.

 Overview
 --------

-This is the home page for the 18.303 course at MIT in Fall 2012, where the syllabus, lecture materials, problem sets, and other miscellanea are posted.
+This is the home page for the 18.303 course at MIT in Fall 2013, where the syllabus, lecture materials, problem sets, and other miscellanea are posted.

 You can also download the course announcement [flyer one](poster.pdf) or [two](poster2.pdf).
 Another version of 18.303 was previously offered as [18.303 by Prof. Freedman](http://math.mit.edu/classes/18.303/) (also [on OpenCourseWare](http://ocw.mit.edu/OcwWeb/Mathematics/18-303Fall-2006/CourseHome/index.htm)), but the content and focus of the previous 18.303 differs substantially from Prof. Johnson's syllabus.

 > **Course description**
 >
 > _Provides students with the basic analytical and computational tools of linear partial differential equations (PDEs) for practical applications in science engineering, including heat/diffusion, wave, and Poisson equations.
 Analytics emphasize the viewpoint of linear algebra and the analogy with finite matrix problems.
 Studies operator adjoints and eigenproblems, series solutions, Green's functions, and separation of variables.
 Numerics focus on finite-difference and finite-element techniques to reduce PDEs to matrix problems, including stability and convergence analysis and implicit/explicit timestepping.
-MATLAB is introduced and used in homework for simple examples._
+[Julia](http://julialang.org/) (a Matlab-like environment) is introduced and used in homework for simple examples._
 >
 > Prerequisite: linear algebra ([18.06](http://web.mit.edu/18.06), 18.700, or equivalent).

 Syllabus
 --------

 **Lectures**: MWF 1–2pm (4-159). **Office Hours:** Tues.
-4–5pm (2-388).
+4–5pm (E17-416).

 **Grading**: 45% homework, 25% mid-term (Nov.
-2), 30% final project (due the last day of class).
+1), 30% final project (due the last day of class).
 Problem sets are **due in class** on the due date, no excuses, but your lowest pset score will be dropped at the end of the term.

 **Collaboration policy**: Talk to anyone you want to and read anything you want to, with two exceptions: First, make a solid effort to solve a problem on your own before discussing it with classmates or googling.
 Second, no matter whom you talk to or what you read, write up the solution on your own, without having their answer in front of you.

 **Books**: [_Computational Science and Engineering_](http://math.mit.edu/cse/) by Strang is a recommended but not required text (emphasizing more the numerical part of the course).
-You may also find the online book [Introduction to Partial Differential Equations](http://www.math.umn.edu/~olver/pdn.html) by Olver to be helpful.
+You may also find the free online book [Introduction to Partial Differential Equations](http://www.math.umn.edu/~olver/pdn.html) by Olver to be helpful.

 **Final project:** There is a final project instead of a final exam.
 In your project, you should should consider a PDE (ideally in 2d; I would recommend against 3d for time reasons, and 1d problems may be too simple) or possibly a numerical method not treated in class, and write a 5–10 page academic-style paper that includes: